khalekuzzamancse/DartCodeLab/macro_concept/readme.md

  - You can not run direcly the `main` function  use the  following command:
    - Move the directory where
    - `dart run --enable-experiment=macros main.dart`
+   - for logging `dart run --verbose  --enable-experiment=macros main.dart` , output will be in the terminal
    - here `main.dart` is the file file in that current directory
    - if you have the file in the `lib` directory then move to the libs and then run this command with the file name -Additionally tips: